 When the muffins come out of the oven, let them cool completely inside the pan (so don’t transfer them to a rack—this batter is a little moister and likes the extra heat!).

-Can I omit the added sugar?
+Can I omit the added sugar in these muffins?

 You can make Applesauce Muffins without added sugar for a baby or younger toddler by omitting the sugar.
 The resulting muffins will be less sweet.
 You could also omit the sugar and add a tablespoon or two of maple syrup.